LEARN-LK/LTUBE/enduserguide.md

    <img src="https://github.com/LEARN-LK/LTUBE/blob/main/images/004%20select%20file.png">

-7. * Wait for the upload to finish
+7. * Wait for the upload to finish, then click on the View media

      <img src="https://github.com/LEARN-LK/LTUBE/blob/main/images/005%20wait%20for%20uploading%2C%20then%20click%20on%20view%20media.png">